ApolloAuto/apollo/docs/specs/traffic_light.md

   - traffic light bounding box projected from world coordinates to image coordinates

 ### 2.2 camera selection
  The boundary points are projected to the image coordinates of each camera while driving.
-In the same position, the longger focal length, the larger projected area and the better for detecting.
+In the same position, the longer focal length, the larger projected area and the better for detecting.
 Hence the camera with the longest focal length that could see all the lights is selected.
 If lights fail to projected to all cameras, we simply selected the telephoto camera just to go through all pipelines.
 The selected camera id with timestamp is cached in queue, as described below:
  ``` C++
 struct ImageLights {
   CarPose pose;